 Best (less expensive) safety razor

-Best direct-to-consumer safety razor
+Best open-comb safety razor

 Best cartridge razor

-Butler says Gillette “continues to lead the way with multiple bladed options to choose from.”
-This is one of the razors he uses on himself and works well with his sensitive skin.
-The ProGlide has an outer coating around each side of the blades, and this helps lubricate the skin before and after shaving, he explains.
-He also appreciates the flexball-style handle that lets the blade privet and angle around the face’s contours.
-“This has saved me plenty of times as I try to shave under the jawline,” he explains.
+A method of shaving that’s familiar (and straightforward) to most is shaving with a cartridge razor.
+“The blades and razors are available everywhere, and they’re super-easy to use,” says Gilman.
+And according to Butler, Gillette continues to lead the industry with many different options to choose from.
+The brand’s ProGlide razor is one he uses on himself and one that works well with his sensitive skin.
+It has an outer coating of lubrication around each side of the blades, helping to smooth the skin before and after shaving, he explains.
+He also appreciates the flexball-style handle that lets the blade pivot and angle around the contours of his face.
+“This has saved me plenty of times as I try to shave under the jawline,” he says.
 “In the end, you are left with an amazingly smooth shave.”
 Rasposo is another convert, explaining that this razor “gets closer than any other cartridge razor that I’ve tried, and that’s a lot.”

 Best (less expensive) cartridge razor

 Razor type: Three-blade cartridge razor | Price: $ | Ease of use: Quick and easy | Difficulty level: Beginner | Special features: Refills not included | Hair and skin type: Good for most hair types